gobeyondidentity/developer-docs/docs/kotlin-sdk/integrate-with-bi.md

  - Step 3: Redirect URL

 To complete the authorization flow, launch another [`WebView`](https://developer.android.com/reference/android/webkit/WebView), and load the `redirectUrl` returned from a successful `AuthenticateResponse`.
 The authorization code and state parameter are attached to this URL.
-These can be exchanged for an id_token using Okta's [token endpoint](https://developer.okta.com/docs/reference/api/oidc/#token).
+These can be exchanged for an id_token using Beyond Identity's token endpoint.
+You can find a reference to this in the pre-requisites.

 ```
 EmbeddedSdk.authenticate(